 “Yesterday, you said she’s sick.
 So I thought maybe you’re really worried and don’t have patience for bullshit.”

 Tess nodded.
 She grabbed the edge of the table like she was about to push herself away.
 Hastily, Steve added, “I don’t know if you’re tough, but I think you’re brave.”

 “You got in the teacher’s face.”
 He had a sudden inspiration, remembering an ABC Network Afterschool Special from a couple weeks ago.
 The TV psychiatrist used a line on the troubled boy.
-“If it’s not safe in this school, you’re gonna find out right away, even if you don’t want to.”
+Steve said, “If it’s not safe in this school, you’re gonna find out right away, even if you don’t want to.”